 Katie enjoys working with young people.
 She has given masterclasses and workshops for children in schools, some supported by the Worshipful Company of Musicians.
 Katie is a faculty member at Chetham’s School of Music in Manchester, is the Upper String Tutor in Practical Pedagogy at the Royal Northern College of Music and performs regularly in concerts for children with Bach to Baby.

-Highlights of this season include performances in Leeds, Manchester and Barrow-in-Furness of Bach’s Violin Concerto for two violins with Manchester Camerata, a performance of Vivaldi’s Four Seasons with London Concertante in Coventry Cathedral, directing a performance of Bartok’s Divertimento for Strings in the Roman River Festival, as well as leading Dvorak’s Quintet Op.
-77 for string quintet.
-In the past year, they have included solo performances with Manchester Camerata and London Concertante, leading a performance of George Crumb’s quartet Black Angels with principal members of Manchester Camerata in the Royal Exchange Theatre, leading BCMG at Wigmore Hall live on BBC Radio, and being appointed External Examiner for Bristol University.
+Highlights of last season include performances in Leeds, Manchester and Barrow-in-Furness of Bach’s Violin Concerto for two violins with Manchester Camerata, a performance of Vivaldi’s Four Seasons with London Concertante in Coventry Cathedral and directing a performance of Bartok’s Divertimento for Strings in the Roman River Festival.